wilsonliaows/docs/connectors/quickbooks.md

 To solve this,

 Go back to the recipe, and check the field of the step with the error.
-If no output pill was used in the mapping of the field, simply drag and drop one from the data tree on the right.
+If no output pill was used in the mapping of the field, simply drag and drop one from the datatree on the right.
 If there was a mapping of an output pill, check to see the data of the pill used by clicking on it twice.
 In this case, the output pill was from the Salesforce Opportunity in the Trigger Step.
 Check Salesforce to see if the Opportunity Description was indeed filled up.
 If it is not, make the field a compulsory field so that it is always filled OR change the mapping.
 Use another output pill from the same step or even a different step.
 Alternatively, you can also add text within the input field mapping or use [formulas](https://support.workato.com/support/solutions/articles/1000173152).

 ### Invalid Account Type used